kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 ## Supported types { #supported-types }

-Configuration extractors provide an extensive list of supported types that covers most values you may need in custom configurations.
-If the standard conversion is not enough, the behavior can be extended with a custom `ConfigValueExtractor<T>` component.
+Configuration mappers provide an extensive list of supported types that covers most values you may need in custom configurations.
+If the standard conversion is not enough, the behavior can be extended with a custom `ConfigValueMapper<T>` component.

 ??? abstract "List of supported types"

     * boolean / Boolean
-    * short / Short
     * int / Integer
     * long / Long
     * double / Double